dduril/ruby-samples/rails-command-line.md

 **First, create a new Rails application.**

+In this section, I will also include the requisite git version control.

 		>rails new my_app
 		>cd my_app
 		>git init
 		>git add .
+		>git status
 		>git commit -m "Initial commit"
+		>git log
 		>rails server

 Did not work!